 Cooper Athletic Center

 As the individual and team success has grown over the years, so too has Maryville’s Athletic training services and Athletic facilities.
 Since the completion of the Cooper Athletic Center in 1970, every athletic facility has undergone an extensive renovation, giving Maryville one of the best playing venues in the NCAA Division III.
 The centerpiece of MC’s outstanding athletic facilities is the Cooper Athletic Center.
-The 1.7 million dollar structure was opened December 12, 1970, when the Scots basketball team hosted Centre College.
+The 1.7 million dollar structure was opened on December 12, 1970, when the Scots basketball team hosted Centre College.
 It received a million dollar renovation in 1991.
 The Cooper Athletic Center houses three regulation basketball courts, a pair of volleyball courts, an athletic training room, equipment room, and a 3,000 square foot weight room.

 Lloyd L. Thornton Stadium, Honaker Field (Football)

 Constructed in 1952, a quaint football atmosphere with close proximity to the action is provided for a capacity crowd of 5,000.
 Renovations to the home bleachers and press box occurred in 1993.
 A new concession stand and bathroom were added in 1997.
 Visitor stands were enhanced in 2001 while the entire field and entrance were updated in 2001.